 The basic steps for making this chocolate chip pecan pie recipe are simple to follow.
 Please see the recipe card below for more detailed ingredient amounts.

-Follow the directions for this homemade pie crust recipe.
-Be sure to use a 9-inch ceramic or glass pie dish.
+Follow the directions for this homemade pie crust recipe if making from scratch.
+Be sure to use a 9-inch ceramic dish or glass pie plate.

-Place the dough in the pie dish, crimp the edges, then place the prepared crust in the fridge while you make the sauce.
+Place the pie crust dough in the dish, crimp the edges, then place the prepared crust in the fridge while you make the sauce.

 Add the maple syrup, brown sugar, eggs, vanilla, salt, and cinnamon to the bowl with the melted butter.
 Whisk well until it is combined.